Saint Damien of Molokai (Joseph de Veuster)

 When Helen was 7 years old, she heard in her soul the call to a religious life.
 When she was old enough, she entered the convent of the Sisters of Our Lady of Mercy and was known as Sister Faustina.
 The other sisters thought of her as sensitive and kind-hearted, and they knew she had a great love for every soul.
 The Lord Jesus wanted her to tell people about God’s merciful love towards every human being.

 On February 22, 1931, Sister Faustina had a vision of Christ.
 Jesus asked her to paint the image she saw.
-The image reminds us of when Jesus appeared to his disciples (See John 20:19-29), and it represents the sacrament of Reconciliation.
+The image reminds us of when Jesus appeared to his disciples after the Resurrection (See John 20:19-29), and it reminds us of God’s mercy that we receive in the sacrament of Reconciliation.
 Jesus’ raised hand symbolizes a blessing and also the gesture that the priest makes as he absolves us of our sins whenever we make a good confession.
 The priest says, “I absolve you from your sins in the name of the Father, and of the Son, and of the Holy Spirit.”
 Sister Faustina was canonized (declared to be a saint) on April 30, 2000.

 Saint John Nepomucene